History

 • Participating in trips and visits to relevant historical landmarks

-• Taking part in lunchtime enrichment opportunities such as Book Club and Film Club
+• Taking part in lunchtime enrichment opportunities such as Book Club and History Film Club

 • Participating in inspirational and valuable guest workshops and university lecturers